-TRUMENBA targets a protein found in over 95% of bacteria that cause Meningitis B. It works by helping the body make antibodies (the body’s natural defenses), which protect individuals against this disease.
-These antibodies kill the bacteria that cause Meningitis B.
+TRUMENBA targets a protein found in over 95% of bacteria that cause meningitis B. It works by helping the body make antibodies (the body’s natural defenses), which can help protect individuals against this disease.
+These antibodies kill the bacteria that cause meningitis B.

 If a vaccinated person comes into contact with the bacteria that cause this disease, their body is usually ready to destroy them.